 \section{Introduction}

-The formation of quark-gluon plasma (QGP), produced in the early stages of the high-energy nucleus-nucleus collisions both at the Relativistic Heavy Ion Collider (RHIC) and the Large Hadron Collider (LHC), offers a new possibility to test Quantum Chromodynamics (QCD) under such extreme hot and dense de-confined state of nuclear matter.
-The high-$p_T$ partons~(quarks and gluons) produced in the initial hard scattering will strongly interact with the QGP and dissipate their energy to the medium, referred as the jet quenching effect~\cite{Wang:1991xy,Gyulassy:2003mc,Qin:2015srf,Vitev:2008rz,Vitev:2009rd}.
-Consequently, the 'quenched jet' observables are used to quantify the properties~\cite{Burke:2013yra} of the hot and dense QCD matter by investigating their medium modifications in heavy-ion collisions (HIC) relative to their p+p baselines.
+The formation of quark-gluon plasma (QGP), which was produced in the early stages of the high-energy nucleus-nucleus collisions at the Relativistic Heavy Ion Collider (RHIC) and the Large Hadron Collider (LHC), offers a new possibility to test quantum chromodynamics (QCD) under an extremely hot and dense deconfined state of nuclear matter.
+The high-$p_T$ partons~(quarks and gluons) produced in the initial hard scattering strongly interact with the QGP and dissipate their energy to the medium, which is referred to as the jet quenching effect~\cite{Wang:1991xy,Gyulassy:2003mc,Qin:2015srf,Vitev:2008rz,Vitev:2009rd}.
+Consequently, the ``quenched jet'' observables are used to quantify the properties~\cite{Burke:2013yra} of the hot and dense QCD matter by investigating their medium modifications in heavy-ion collisions (HIC) relative to their p+p baselines.